mvsaha/aeon/README.md

 # eon
 ***Line segments (or rays, or lines) on the arrow of time***

+Written in pure python.
+Depends only on the built-in _datetime_ package.

 ### Introduction
 This module defines the ```DateRange``` class, which wraps two dates to represent a duration of time. ```DateRanges``` can be constructed with two ```dates```: